Dormant Feeding -A Safe and Easy Way to Fertilize Shrubs, Trees and Perennials

 We suggest a liquid soil drench for dormant feeding.
 Soaking the soil this way gets nutrients into the soil fast.
 You can apply with just a watering can, or use a hose-end sprayer for larger areas.
 Let the rain or even snow move the nutrients down deeper into the roots as the fall turns to winter.
 You can apply the fertilizer right over the plant and the surrounding soil where the roots will spread to.
 For older trees, you don’t need to fertilize too close to the trunk.
 (See below)

 What to Use

 One of our favorite All-Purpose fertilizers for shrubs and trees is our 10-8-8 Bio-Enhanced Liquid Fertilizer.
 This contains all the basic nutrients and is good for flowering and non-flowering plants and trees alike.
-If you are fertilizing mostly evergreens or non-flowering trees or plants you could also use our 16-4-8 Fertilizer instead, or even the All-In-One for LAWNS (a 14-3-7 fertilizer) if you have some extra to spare.
-The beneficial root fungus (mycorrhizae) in All-In-One is especially great for shrubs and trees this time of year.
+If you are fertilizing mostly evergreens or non-flowering trees or plants you could also use our All-In-One for LAWNS (a 14-3-7 fertilizer) if you have some extra to spare.
+The beneficial root fungus (mycorrhizae) in All-In-One for LAWNS is especially great for shrubs and trees this time of year.

 Where to Fertilize Trees